-- 1. Actively manage the pace of growth as fiscal policy, particularly as it relates to the protection of open space and resources and the integrity of Town services.
+- Actively manage the pace of growth as fiscal policy, particularly as it relates to the protection of open space and resources and the integrity of Town services.
 Utilize various land use regulatory techniques to minimize the fiscal and quality of life impacts of future development. - 2.
-Consider conducting a fiscal impact analysis of various future land use scenarios as part of the Town's ongoing planning process. - 3.
-Continue a mix and scale of businesses in the commercial districts in a manner that recognizes, and is sensitive to the neighborhood setting, historic significance and desired character of the Town. - 4.
+Consider conducting a fiscal impact analysis of various future land use scenarios as part of the Town's ongoing planning process.

+- 3. Continue a Identify the desired mix and scale of businesses in the commercial districts in a manner that recognizes, and is sensitive to the neighborhood setting, historic significance and desired character of the Ttown. - 4.
 Identify existing and potential centers for economic and community development, and establish mechanisms and partnerships to encourage appropriate development in these locations. - 5.
 Address infrastructure constraints to encourage economic development in the Exit 16 area.
-Consider conducting a study of Exits 15 and 16 that identifies development and redevelopment opportunities in this area to determine the appropriate levels/types of land uses for these areas and ensures that these areas have the required utilities to accommodate anticipated levels of development. - 6.
-Seek to diversify the tax base to reduce dependence on increasing sales tax revenue by encouraging light industry, professional office, and other non-retail commercial uses in planned centers for economic and community development. - 7.
+Consider conducting a study of Exits 15 and 16 that identifies development and redevelopment opportunities in this area to determine the appropriate levels/types of land uses for these areas and to ensures that these areas have the required utilities to accommodate anticipated levels of development. - Seek to diversify the tax base to reduce dependence on increasing sales tax revenue by encouraging light industry, professional office, and other nonretail commercial uses in planned centers for economic and community development. - 7.
 Focus marketing efforts, investments in infrastructure and transportation systems, and economic development incentives, on the areas identified as centers for economic and community development. - 8.
+Encourage a low impact, high quality use for the redevelopment of the Wilton Developmental Center site. - 9.8.
 Encourage locally and regionally owned businesses.
-Promote infill in existing developed areas and parcels. - 9.
-Work with Saratoga County Capital Resource Corporation, Saratoga Economic Development Corporation (SEDC) and the Chamber of Commerce to develop a local business incubator. - 10.
-Work with regional economic development entities such as Saratoga County Capital Resource Corporation, SEDC, Empire State Development Corporation, Saratoga County, Saratoga Chamber of Commerce, Adirondack Community College, and Hudson Valley Community College to develop training and educational opportunities and promote economic growth in the Town. - 11.
-Support the continuation and profitability of agriculture in the Town. - 12.
+Promote infill in existing developed areas and parcels. - 10.9.
+Work with Saratoga County Capital Resource Corporation, Saratoga Economic Development Corporation (SEDC) and the Chamber of Commerce to develop a local business incubator. - 11.10.
+Work with regional economic development entities such as Saratoga County Capital Resource Corporation, SEDC, Empire State Development Corporation, and Saratoga County, Saratoga Chamber of Commerce, Adirondack Community College, and Hudson Valley Community College to develop training and educational opportunities based on local labor force needs and promote economic growth in the Town. - 12.
+Establish a dialog with existing businesses and the SEDC to identify the potential for both expansion and creation of professional, technical, skilled and management positions as well as facility needs. - 11.
+Support the continuation and profitability of agriculture in the Ttown. - 13.
+Work with the State, SEDC, Saratoga County, and farmers to identify and implement strategies. - 14.12.
 Support home based businesses and "neighborhood" scale businesses through zoning, incentives and other methods without compromising the character of existing neighborhoods.

-- 13. Consider the preservation of undeveloped land in residentially zoned areas as a long-term cost avoidance strategy (municipal/school costs of servicing vacant land versus residentially developed land). - 14.
-Evaluate and prioritize potential open space including parcel-specific costbenefit analyses of fiscal impacts of preservation compared to development.
+- 45.13.
+Consider the preservation of undeveloped land in residentially zoned areas as a long-term cost avoidance strategy (municipal/school costs of servicing vacant land versus residentially developed land). - 16.14.
+As part of an Open Space Plan or other vehicle designed to protect open space, Eevaluate and prioritize potential open space and includinge parcel-specific cost-benefit analyses of fiscal impacts of related to preservation compared to development.
 This should be done in concert with the Open Space, Recreation and Pathways Plan or other open space protection methods.